I love writing about a wide variety of things, from the fascinating to the absurd.

-One significant clarification to 14th Amendment was the case US vs. Wong Kim Ark, where the Supreme Court ruled that native-born children of legal residents (but foreign citizens) of the US are US citizens.
+One significant clarification to the 14th Amendment was the case US vs. Wong Kim Ark, where the Supreme Court ruled that native-born children of legal residents (but foreign citizens) of the US are US citizens.

 There were a few cases where the court had simply remarked, but NOT RULED, that the Constitution had not made such a distinction, thus the normal definition is "inclusive", i.e. the legal immigration status of the parents at the time of birth is of no relevance.
 However, there were no formal rulings, so the issue is still up in the air. (see sidebar)

-And it is debatable whether Congress have the right to pass laws defining any such exceptions.
-The Heritage Foundation maintains that Congress does have such authority to stop children of illegal immigrants from being citizens, but again, this is debatable, as it would depend on interpretation of the intent of the lawmakers who wrote the 14th Amendment, and how those interpretations would stand today.
+And it is debatable whether Congress has the right to pass laws defining any such exceptions.
+The Heritage Foundation maintains that Congress does have such authority to stop children of illegal immigrants from being citizens, but again, this is debatable, as it would depend on the interpretation of the intent of the lawmakers who wrote the 14th Amendment, and how those interpretations would stand today.

 Read the 14th Amendment Closely